 The Planning Division is in place to ensure that developments in Prince Edward County are in line with the Planning Act, the Official Plan, Heritage Guidelines and Zoning By-Laws.

-If you would like to view planning information for your property, such as the zoning, please visit the County’s online GIS viewer.
+If you would like to view planning information for your property, such as the zoning, please visit the County’s online public Geographic Information Systems (GIS) map viewer.

 If you are interested in obtaining information or initiating an application under the Planning Act such as an Official Plan Amendment, Zoning By-law Amendment, Site Plan Control, Minor Variance, Plan of Subdivision/Condominium, or Severance Application, please complete the Development Inquiry Form to get started.

 During this unprecedented time, Planning staff are working remotely and finding new ways to provide planning-related services to the community.
 Staff are continuing to process development applications and are also continuing to work on major policy planning projects.

 Planning has developed alternative strategies for public engagement during the COVID-19 pandemic.
 Development proponents can follow this guideline when completing applications for an Official Plan Amendment, Plan of Subdivision or Condominium, and Zoning By-law Amendment.

 Click here to view the interim guideline for Alternative Public Engagement Strategies under the Planning Act.